 She speaks to the benefit of her education experience, as it allows her to communicate an honest message about the power of education and why completing her degree was so important.
-As she talks to groups across the country, Duran is quick to share her story - that of a single mother of two, who had been to three other universities before enrolling at Southern New Hampshire University's College of Online and Continuing Education - and how she managed to navigate her way to success.
+As she talks to groups across the country, Duran is quick to share her story - that of a single mother of two, who had been to three other universities before enrolling in an online program at Southern New Hampshire University - and how she managed to navigate her way to success.
 "It made me more relatable," she said.
 "Being a single mom and working is a challenge.
 You have to discipline yourself."

 Finally, Her Degree

 For Duran, her bachelor's degree is a validation of what she's been through and what she's learned along the way.
 She speaks to others about "what a wonderful investment education is" and particularly within the Latino population, how valuable it is "to see someone that looked like them."

 Although Duran was doing well in her career, one day she had coffee with a dear friend in the U.S. Department of Education, who told her: "Pay attention to SNHU.
 They are really being innovative."
 That same person told her that in spite of her experience and what she was able to accomplish, she needed to go back to school.
 She decided to look into what SNHU had to offer.